Chanidu26/Loan_Approval_Prediction/README.md

 ## Usage

-1. Prepare the dataset by placing it in the `data/` directory.
+1. Run the application in the `/webapp` directory.
 2. Run the Jupyter Notebook to preprocess data and train the model:
    ```bash
    jupyter notebook